 - refits and repairs can be conducted during the 12 month stay without having to have the vessel imported.

-Vaarzon-Morel Solicitors, the 2016 winner and 2017 nominee of the Australian Marine Industry Export Award for best export performance in the small exporter category, can assist in temporary charter applications and all other maritime law related matters, ensuring that your voyage runs as smoothly as possible.
+Vaarzon-Morel Lawyers, the 2016 winner and 2017 nominee of the Australian Marine Industry Export Award for best export performance in the small exporter category, can assist in temporary charter applications and all other maritime law related matters, ensuring that your voyage runs as smoothly as possible.

-Our principle solicitor, Marcel Vaarzon-Morel, with a lifetime of boating experience and 30 years of marine industry experience as both a shipwright and business owner, and his team can provide you with timely and clear solutions to your problems, regardless of where in the world your superyacht, yacht, boat or maritime issues are.
+Our principle lawyer, Marcel Vaarzon-Morel, with a lifetime of boating experience and 30 years of marine industry experience as both a shipwright and business owner, and his team can provide you with timely and clear solutions to your problems, regardless of where in the world your superyacht, yacht, boat or maritime issues are.